evmcheb/wintermute-alpha/06-stale-amm/answer.md

 It’s May 2021, and while searching for new trading pools, you discovered that someone made [2.8x](https://etherscan.io/tx/0x3f1b5baef6ea7f622834eabe7634bf89e3f473b62a73e357fdd04a1a5cf32ecf) by selling TUSD through one of the old Uniswap v1 pools.
 Let’s figure out how it happened.

 - a) What is the reason for the stale price in this pool?
-I tried to arb the pool at the latest block forge test --match-path test/06-stale-amm.sol -vvvv --fork-url https://eth.merkle.io
+I tried to arb the pool at the latest block against the more liquid uni V2 pool. forge test --match-path test/06-stale-amm.sol -vvvv --fork-url https://eth.merkle.io

 https://i.imgur.com/BC08GMB.png